chrismaddalena/ODIN/README.md

 Sign-up for an account to get your API key: [censys.io](https://www.censys.io/)

-### URLVoid
-URLVoid offers reputation data for domains, including Alexa and Google rankings, domain age, and location data.
-It also keeps track of domains that have been flagged for malicious activity by various entities (e.g. Fortinet, Avira).

-This may be the most "skippable" of the APIs, but some of the data can be useful and worthwhile.
-It's included for those occasions.

-Sign-up for an account to get your API key: [urlvoid.com/api](http://api.urlvoid.com/)

 ### Twitter
 If you setup a Twitter app for ODIN, the tokens can be used with Tweepy to collect account data (e.g. real name, location, follower count, and user description) from Twitter profiles ODIN has linked to the target organization.